 In the case of the Gear 2, Neo and Live, you can use any standard 22 mm band.
-We aren't yet sure whether the Gear S supports standard bands.
+You can swap bands on the Gear S, but not with standard bands.

 All but the Gear Fit are sold in multiple colors.You can still customize it, though, by buying a different-colored replacement band.

 The Gear S is a groundbreaking device, as you can pop in a SIM card and get 3G data without the help of your phone.
 If smartwatches are eventually going to replace our smartphones, then the Gear S is a step in that direction.